 It’s easy to panic.
 Don’t.

-Termites eat slowly and will not cause significant damage in the couple of days it takes you to research their identity and find out the best response in your situation.
-Many homeowners are tempted to do something, anything, immediately… and this could cost you money you didn’t need to spend or, lose you the opportunity to do the simple treatment.
+Many homeowners are tempted to do something, anything, immediately… Termites eat slowly and will not cause significant damage in a couple of days it takes you to research their identity and find out the best response in your situation.

 Before you decide whether you call in a professional or do it yourself, read on to see what is involved.
 Sure the professionals are really good at what they do and if things are really complicated you might decide paying the extra is the sensible thing.
-However, our products have been successfully used by thousands of homeowners over the years because we’ve simplified the process of using decoy monitors and baiting.
-And, at any time during your DIY effort, you can phone and talk to a real person who will listen to your problem, ask a couple of questions and get you back on track.
+However, our products have been successfully used by thousands of homeowners over the years because we’ve simplified the process.
+At any time during your DIY effort, you can phone and talk to a real person who will listen to your problem, ask a couple of questions and get you back on track.

 This section is on killing termites so we begin with baiting but also cover the physical discovery and destruction of nests in mounds, trees, etc.

-Baiting only works if termites can safely enter a caché of bait from undisturbed timber where they are working and feeding quite happily.
-Check for any hollow timbers in the timbers you can reach in your home.
+Baiting only works if termites can safely enter bait from undisturbed timber where they are working and feeding quite happily.
+Check for any hollow timbers in the timbers within reach in your home.

 As termites usually come from soil level and work upwards, badly disturbed workings often isolate any termites that were working above the damage, say in a door lintel or the roof.
-Baiting them above disturbed areas will not be successful if termites cannot traverse back to their nest.
+Baiting them above disturbed areas will not be successful if termites cannot get back back to their nest.

-If adjoining undamaged timbers containing living, working termites are found, a small 5-10mm hole is made.
-Use a small-bladed screwdriver or a vegetable knife—NOT A DRILL AND BIT.
+If adjoining undamaged timbers containing living, working termites are found, a small 10mm hole is made.
+Use a small-bladed screwdriver or a vegetable knife.

-Bait is then attached to the outside of the timber so the workers can get through the hole you’ve made, directly into the bait and take it back to their nest.
-The more caches the better, but they should not be placed on the same piece of timber or closer than 1 metre apart.
-Caches should be checked about every 14 days or so and bait added if necessary.
+The bag of Colony Killer Termite Bait is then attached to the outside of the timber so the workers can get through the hole you’ve made in the timber, directly into the bag of bait to begin harvesting it to take it back to their nest.
+The more bait bags the better, but they should not be placed on the same piece of timber closer than 1 metre apart.
+Pouches should be checked about every 14 days or so and replaced before they are emptied.

-A Tuckerbag of bait can be held to timber with its own adhesion and a thumbtack
+A bag or pouch of bait can be held to timber with its own adhesion and either a thumbtack or tape.

-If you’ve ripped apart the timber and sprayed everything that moved, you may have killed thousands of workers and soldiers but the colony survives and may come again from another direction.
-Setting Traps around the outside of the building could intercept termites which have just been deprived of the house they were eating.
-Placing Traps closer together outside affected rooms can result in one or two of them being discovered so feeding can begin again —this time outside!
+If you’ve ripped apart the timber and sprayed everything that moved, you may have killed thousands of workers and soldiers but the colony survives and is likely to attack from another direction.

 The first deaths from baiting probably won’t occur for a few days after ingestion.
-You can observe the bait in the caché dwindling as it is taken away and then, when more bait is added, it gradually disappears as well.
-While replenishing the bait, workers and some soldiers will be seen scurrying through the mass of the white bait.
-Towards the end of the process, lesser numbers will be seen.
+Being flexible, you can feel the content of the bait pouch diminishing.
 A couple of weeks of no observed life indicates the colony is dead —UNLESS someone or something has severed the tunnels going back to the nest.
-The rule is: tools down!
+While baiting is in progress, the rule is: garden tools down!

-You may be able to reduce the time it takes if you check nearby hollow trees for termites.
-Killing a tree nest is quick (see below) and, if that’s where the activity is coming from, it would stop within a couple of weeks.
-If activity continues after your tree treatment, there must be another nest.
-Baiting is the best, maybe only, option.
+If you have nearby hollow trees, there may be a nest inside.
+Killing a tree nest is quick (see below) and, if that’s where the activity in the house is coming from, activity would stop within a couple of weeks.
+If activity continues after your tree treatment, then that wasn’t the nest.
+Baiting should continue.

-Our Bait, Chlorfluazuron is an Insect Growth Regulator or IGR that interferes with the production of the new outer shell during the moulting process.
-They die.
-Also, the queen lays eggs that don’t hatch.
+Our Bait.
+Chlorfluazuron is an Insect Growth Regulator or IGR that interferes with the production of the new outer shell during the moulting process.
 Termites of all castes cannot moult once fed bait, but it is the large-scale death of thousands of nymphs from decomposition gases and rampant fungus that is the usual cause of the colony’s demise.
 The chlorfluazuron has no effect on humans, pets, birds or wildlife.
 Chlorfluazuron is mixed in with powdered cellulose which is the basic component of wood and once activated with water which turns it to the consistency of mashed potato or porridge, the termites find it quite palatable and much easier to harvest.

 Our bait is the same as is used by professionals but is registered and approved by the APVMA in Canberra for use by homeowners —because it is so safe.